zamanianlab/ZamanianLabDocs/docs/labmanual.md

 My commitment to your success in research and professional growth is coupled to certain expectations.
 I expect all members of the lab to take ownership of their projects.
 I expect members of the lab to lend their help and expertise to one another and understand that our laboratory is a team with common scientific goals.
 I expect everyone to display good lab citizenship.
 We place value in an open, collaborative, and safe scientific environment.
 We expect all members of the lab to be good lab citizens and to follow basic lab rules.

-     1. Do not borrow things without asking
-     2. Keep your own items to your own bench space
-     3. Use your own pipettes, tips, and gloves (except where designated)
-     4. Use only your assigned spaces in fridges and freezers
-     5. Follow all the rules in this guide for ordering and inventorying items
+     1. Follow all the rules in this guide for ordering and inventorying items
-     6. Carry out your lab tasks in a timely manner
+     2. Carry out your lab tasks in a timely manner
-     7. Be helpful to others - this is a team effort!
+     3. Be helpful to others - this is a team effort!
+     4. Keep track of items we are low on and place orders in advance
+     5. Be here during normal work hours so that you can maximize interactions
+     6. Do not borrow things without asking
-     8. Clean up after yourselves and put things back in assigned locations
+     7. Clean up after yourselves and put things back in assigned locations
+     8. Use your own pipettes, tips, and gloves (except where designated)
-     9. Keep track of items we are low on and place orders in advance
+     9. Keep your items confined to assigned bench, freezer, and fridge spaces
      10. Follow all the rules when interacting with other spaces (e.g., the insectary)
      11. Stay ahead of parasite orders and plan their use accordingly
-     12. Be here during normal work hours so that you can maximize interactions
-     13. Make sure the lab is properly shut down (communicate before leaving)
+     12. Make sure the lab is properly shut down (communicate before leaving)

 **Lab dress code:** For your safety, wear long pants or skirts and closed toed shoes, and tie back long hair.
 Do not wear shorts, short skirts, sandals, loose clothing, or dangling jewelry.
 Throughout your scientific career, you will be professionally interacting with people from diverse backgrounds and with diverse beliefs.
 In the interests of maintaining an inclusive and welcoming lab environment, I ask that you refrain from wearing articles of clothing that are likely to be perceived as hostile to another person’s heritage, ethnicity, gender, religious beliefs, or sexuality.